 I love, love, love to make my own homemade Chicken or Turkey Broth.
 For years, I made my own then I went through a period of time when I just stopped.
-A visit to my daughter’s house reminded me what a difference my homemade stock makes, not only in soups but in so many recipes.
+A visit to my daughter’s house reminded me what a difference a homemade stock makes, not only in soups but in so many recipes.
 And while I don’t mind cheating with a boxed or canned or Better Than Bullion now and then, there are some recipes I wouldn’t even think about making without my Best Turkey Broth or Chicken Broth.
 It’s the stock make every time we have turkey, and it’s the same recipe I use for my Chicken Stock, too.
 (If you have a ham bone leftover from your cooking, see my sister post on Ham Stock, Instant Pot or Stovetop.)

 About Best Turkey Broth or Chicken Broth:

 First of all, making your own Best Turkey Broth or Chicken Broth is super easy.
 It takes some time but it’s mostly hands-off and there are a few steps, but it’s so worthwhile.
 And while I can’t claim to ever make enough stock to use in every recipe I make, I do make an effort to whip up a batch whenever I have turkey or chicken bones so I can use it, at least, in my soups and special recipes – that’s where this Best Turkey Broth or Chicken Broth is really going to shine.
 Two of my favorite soups I make with my Best Turkey Broth or Chicken Broth are my Homemade Chicken (or Turkey) Noodle Soup & My Pho Ga, Vietnamese Noodle Soup.
 (Don’t want to make your stock for Pho Ga?
 I do have a Cheater’s Version that’s almost as good, Shortcut Pho Ga.)